|

 - MYDOMAIN.COM is the domain name (always in uppercase characters).

-- <account name> is the name of the domain account created in the prerequisite.
+- <account name> is the name of domain account created in the prerequisite.

 In the code, adapt the path of 'wkt' command to store the "keytab" at an appropriate location.
 Check whether the HFSQL server has sufficient rights to access this file. - The "libgssapi_krb5.so" library is required.
 Depending on the distribution, you may have to create a symbolic link from "libgssapi_krb5.so.x" to "libgssapi_krb5.so".